Emerging Issues in Technology and the Law: A View from the Bench and Hot Topics in Patents, Antitrust and the Life Sciences

 Professor John M. Golden

-Edward S. Knight Chair in Law, Entrepreneurialism and Innovation at University of Texas at Austin School of Law
+Edward S. Knight Chair in Law, Entrepreneurialism and Innovation at The University of Texas at Austin School of Law

-Professor John M. Golden holds the Edward S. Knight Chair in Law at the University of Texas at Austin School of Law, where he teaches administrative law, contracts, and patent law.
-He has a background in physics and law, with clerkships at the First Circuit and the U.S. Supreme Court.
+Professor John M. Golden teaches administrative law, contracts, and patent law at the University of Texas at Austin School of Law.
+He has a background in physics and law, having clerked for the U.S. Supreme Court and worked in intellectual property law.

 Professor Joshua D. Wright

-Professor of Law at Scalia Law School at George Mason University
+University Professor; Executive Director, Global Antitrust Institute at Scalia Law School at George Mason University

 Professor Mark A. Lemley